jatinsharmahoon/Classical-Laminate-Theory-Solver/README.md

 # Classical Laminate Theory (CLT) Calculator

-A MATLAB/Octave script that performs full Classical Laminate Theory analysis on a user-defined composite laminate: builds the ABD stiffness matrix, solves for mid-plane strains and curvatures under applied loads/moments, and recovers ply-by-ply stress and strain in both global and material (local) coordinate systems.
+A MATLAB script that performs full Classical Laminate Theory analysis on a user-defined composite laminate: builds the ABD stiffness matrix, solves for mid-plane strains and curvatures under applied loads/moments, and recovers ply-by-ply stress and strain in both global and material (local) coordinate systems.

 Built as a personal tool for solving Mechanics of Solids / Composites coursework assignments faster and more reliably than repeated hand calculation.